C0DIC/V2T/README.md

 1. Open any .wav or .flac file

 **App**
-Ctrl+S - save file
+1. Ctrl+S - save file
-Ctrl+O - open file
+2. Ctrl+O - open file
+3. Ctrl+Q - quit app

 Duration is number of amount of seconds that app will listen for audio file
 ---